 Mine is “veni vidi amavi,” which instead translates to “I saw, I came, I loved.”

-I love the phrase as a guiding reminder, and I’m so happy I went to Tia this summer for the addition.
+I love the phrase as a guiding reminder, and I’m so happy I went to Tia for my first additions to my tattoo collection since moving to Milwaukee!

 - Age: 27